survivejs/react-book/manuscript/07_implementing_dnd.md

 After this change, the application should look exactly the same as before.
 We are now ready to add some sweet functionality to it.

 T> Decorators provide us simple means to annotate our components.
 Alternatively we could use syntax, such as `DragDropContext(HTML5Backend)(App)`, but this would get rather unwieldy when we want to apply multiple decorators.
 See the decorator appendix to understand in detail how they work and how to implement them yourself.

-T> Back-ends allow us to customize React DnD behavior.
-For instance, we can add [support for touch](https://github.com/gaearon/react-dnd/pull/240) to our application using one.
-There's also a testing specific one available.

 ## Preparing Notes to Be Sorted